 The Fellowship offers a generous compensation and benefits package, including support for the first two years of a personal psychoanalysis.

-Now accepting applications for the Psychiatry Fellowship.
+Accepting applications for the 2014 post-doctorate Fellowship in psychoanalytic psychotherapy.
 For more information on the Fellowship Program contact Bertha Connelley, at (413) 931-5206.